 Do not shift from Hi to Lo range or vice versa while vehicle is in motion.
-Ensure vehicle is at a complete stop before placing the shift lever into the desired range.
+Ensure vehicle is at a complete stop before placing any of the shift levers into the desired range.

 Do not attempt to move the gear shift from the neutral (N) starting position until the engine idles down completely.
 The ARGO is equipped with an automatic clutch that is activated by engine speed.
 If the engine idle speed is too high, the transmission will grind during gear engagement.